Side Quest: 1911 Muddy Run Railroad Dam

 Just downstream is a series of concrete pillars that cradled a large diameter pipe that transported this water to the thirsty steam engines below.

-If you want to visit, you have to want it bad because getting there means choosing between wet feet or a ridiculously steep descent.
+If you want to visit, you have to want it badly because getting there means choosing between wet feet or a ridiculously steep descent.
 My watch said I climbed 47 flights of steps getting in and out.

 Where To Go